andrewferlitsch/Gap/README.md

 ## Prerequites

-The GAP framework extensively uses a number of open source applications/modules.
+The Gap framework extensively uses a number of open source applications/modules.
 The following applications and modules will need to be installed on your computer/laptop:

   1. Artifex's Ghostscript - extracting text from text PDF
   2. ImageMagic's Magick - extracting image from scanned PDF